GabrielPolicastro/Exercicio_Treino_MVVM2_Alert/README.md

-# MVVM_training exercise using Alert
+# MVVM3_training exercise using Alert